PROUDLY SERVING CHICAGO BEEF BRAND ITALIAN BEEF SANDWICHES!

 An Italian Beef is a sandwich, originating in Chicago, made of thin slices of seasoned roast beef, simmered in au jus (known by Chicago locals as 'gravy') on an Italian-style roll.
-The sandwich's history dates back at least to the 1930s.
+The sandwich's history dates back at least to the late 1920s.
 The sandwich is usually topped off with Chicago-style "giardiniera" (a spicy mix of diced peppers and veggies.)

 Italian beef sandwiches are commonly found at hot dog stands, pizzerias and Italian-American restaurants in northeast Illinois, southeast Wisconsin, and northwest Indiana.
 And now we're bringing it to you!

 The exact origin is unknown, but many believe it was created by Italian immigrants who worked for Chicago's old Union Stock Yards in the early 1900s.
 They often would bring home some of the tougher, less desirable cuts of beef sold by the company.